The Car Connection Lexus IS Overview

-The IS lineup has at times included a sportback wagon, a two-door coupe, and a hardtop convertible, but as of the 2017 model year, it's been pared down to just a sedan.
+Over time, the IS family has counted a sportback wagon, a two-door coupe, and a hardtop convertible, but as of the 2017 model year, it's been pared down to just a sedan.

 The new Lexus IS

 When it was new in 2014, the Lexus IS sedan carried over the base powertrains from the 2013 model.
 Everything else was new, including updated features and equipment, better packaging in a stiffer yet lighter-weight structure, a double-wishbone front suspension, and a new 8-speed automatic transmissions.

-In the first two model years, Lexus offered two V-6 engine options for the IS, a 2.5-liter in the IS 250 and a 3.5-liter in the IS 350.
+In the first two model years, Lexus offered two V-6 engines for the IS, a 2.5-liter in the IS 250 and a 3.5-liter in the IS 350.
 Both used automatic transmissions and were available with optional all-wheel drive, with rear-drive standard.

-For 2016, the powertrain lineup has been reconfigured.
-The new entry-level IS 200t is powered by a turbocharged 2.0-liter 4-cylinder with 241 horsepower.
-It comes only with rear-wheel drive and an 8-speed automatic transmission with paddle shifters and three drive modes: Eco, Normal, and Sport—though cars with the F Sport package gain an extra Sport S+ mode.
+For 2016, the powertrain lineup was reconfigured.
+The new entry-level IS 200t was powered by a turbocharged 2.0-liter 4-cylinder with 241 horsepower.
+It came only with rear-wheel drive and an 8-speed automatic transmission with paddle shifters and three drive modes: Eco, Normal, and Sport—though cars with the F Sport package gain an extra Sport S+ mode.

 There's also an F Sport package available for any IS, which adds a sportier suspension tune, summer tires, some aesthetic differences, and a neat LFA-inspired gauge cluster.